Mobile App Flight Planning

 • Sidelap: the percentage of overlap between the sides of the images.

-• Frontlap: the percentage of overlap between the top and bottom of your images.
+• Frontlap: the percentage of overlap between the top and bottom of your pictures.

-Increasing overlap (sidelap + frontlap) generally makes it easier to stitch a more difficult subject.
+Increasing overlap (side lap + front lap) generally makes stitching a more complex subject easier.
 More views are captured of each feature.
-The default 75/65 overlap setting will work for most maps, but if you are flying low or your subject is very homogenous (everything looks the same, like a field or a treeline), increase overlap between 5%-15%.
-Increasing overlap has two main negative effects.
-First, image count and time is increased.
-Second, if your subject has a lot of movement (people + cars), more movement will be captured and that can cause additional stitching issues.
+The default 75/65 overlap setting will work for most maps, but if you are flying low or your subject is very homogenous (everything looks the same, like a field or a treeline), increase the overlap between 5%-15%.
+Increasing overlap has two main adverse effects.
+First, image count and time are increased.
+Second, if your subject has a lot of movement (people + cars), more movement will be captured, which can cause additional stitching issues.

-• Flight Direction: Changes the orientation of the flight lines 360 degrees around.
-This can also be used to change the starting waypoint of the plan.
+• Flight Direction: This option rotates the orientation of the flight lines 360 degrees.
+It can also change the plan's starting waypoint.

-• Capture Flight Speed: Changes the maximum allowed flight speed that the drone can map at.
-The drone will not necessarily reach this speed because a lower speed may be required for sharp image capture considering your hardware and the altitude and overlap settings.
+• Capture Flight Speed: This setting changes the maximum allowed flight speed at which the drone can map.
+The drone will not necessarily reach this speed because a lower speed may be required for sharp image capture, considering your hardware and the altitude and overlap settings.

-• Starting Waypoint: The first waypoint that will be flown on your mission.
+• It was starting Waypoint: The first waypoint that will be flown on your mission.
 This skips all previous waypoints.

-• Gimbal Angle: Controls the angle of the camera as it flies the plan.
-90° will have your camera pointing straight down.
+• Gimbal Angle: This controls the camera's angle as it flies the plane.
+At 90°, your camera will point straight down.

-• Crosshatch mode will allow you to take oblique imagery directly above your subject with a 65° angle.
-Instead of a single pass, the crosshatch mode will double your plan lines and fly the drone in both directions for more image density and coverage.
+• Crosshatch mode allows you to take oblique imagery directly above your subject with a 65° angle.
+Instead of a single pass, the Mode doubles your plan lines and flies the drone in both directions for more image density and coverage.

-• Perimeter 3D mode will add a flight path on the boundary of your flight template using oblique imagery (65° angle) facing towards the inside of your subject.
+• Perimeter 3D mode will add a flight path on the boundary of your flight template using oblique imagery (65° angle) facing toward the inside of your subject.

 Dashboard Navigation

-When you're viewing a project, click on the home button in the top left of your screen to view all of your projects and folder in a list.
+When viewing a project, click the home button at the top left of your screen to view all of your projects and folders in a list.

-By clicking on the 3-dotted drop down to the right of the project name, you have to option to view the flight page for the map, move it a folder, share it, or upload captured images to process into a map.
+By clicking on the 3-dotted drop-down menu to the right of the project name, you can view the map's flight page, move it to a folder, share it, or upload captured images to process into a map.
 Processing images is a feature reserved for our paid users.

 Click the location icon in the top right to see your projects in map view: